AnnieEvans83/Curriculum/README.md

 We are currently building curriculum and a web plataform for it.
 The AutoAuto curriculum is currently designed for Workshops, Hackathons, Afterschool programs or Summer schools.
-In the near feature we will add an extend version of the curriculum for regular schools and a "do it all yourself" version for kids with an AutoAuto car at home.
+In the near feature we will add an extended version for regular schools and a "do it all yourself" version for kids with an AutoAuto car at home.
 This is a learning experience to build Python, Machine Learning and Autonomous cars application skills.
 For the best use of it we recommend having